Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Introduction

-In this emerging context, proton acceleration to $\sim 10-100\,$TeV in AGN cores has received increased attention in recent years, whether around accretion shock waves, in magnetic reconnection layers, in the magnetized turbulence, in shear layers at the jet base, or a combination of these processes, see the above references as well as, e.g., \citet{fiorilloTeVNeutrinosHard2024,mbarekInterplayAcceleratedProtons2024,lemoineNeutrinosStochasticAcceleration2025,2024arXiv240613336A,2025ApJ...995..166Y,Yuan2026,2025JCAP...04..075K,2026arXiv260101999N,Testagrossa2026}.
-As AGN coronae are generically regarded as magnetically-dominated, highly turbulent environments, stochastic acceleration in the magnetized turbulence emerges as a natural and promising mechanism, and we focus on this scenario in the present paper.
+In this emerging context, proton acceleration to $\sim 10-100\,$TeV in AGN cores has received increased attention in recent years, whether around accretion shock waves, in magnetic reconnection layers, in the magnetised turbulence, in shear layers at the jet base, or a combination of these processes (see the references in the previous paragraph as well as e.g. \citealt{fiorilloTeVNeutrinosHard2024,mbarekInterplayAcceleratedProtons2024,lemoineNeutrinosStochasticAcceleration2025,2024arXiv240613336A,2025ApJ...995..166Y,Yuan2026,2025JCAP...04..075K,2026arXiv260101999N,Testagrossa2026}).
+As AGN coronae are generically regarded as magnetically dominated and highly turbulent environments, stochastic acceleration in the magnetised turbulence emerges as a natural and promising mechanism, and we focus on this scenario in the present paper.

-Theoretical models of AGN coronae have traditionally focused on the energization processes of leptons (electrons and positrons) and their radiative processes, notably inverse Compton scattering and pair production, shaping the X-ray spectra of the AGN \citep[e.g.,][for a few recent references]{2015MNRAS.451.4375F,2017MNRAS.467.2566F,beloborodovRadiativeMagneticReconnection2017,2024FrASS..1008056K}.
-The high compactness of AGN coronae implies that electrons cool on short timescales $\ll R_{\rm cor}/c$, where $R_{\rm cor}\sim \mathcal{O}(10\,r_{\rm g})$ denotes the corona size and $r_{\rm g}$ the gravitational radius, assuming cooling to be inverse Compton dominated.
+Theoretical models of AGN coronae have traditionally focused on the energisation processes of leptons (electrons and positrons) and their radiative processes, notably inverse Compton scattering and pair production, shaping the X-ray spectra of the AGN \citep[e.g.][for a few recent references]{2015MNRAS.451.4375F,2017MNRAS.467.2566F,beloborodovRadiativeMagneticReconnection2017,2024FrASS..1008056K}.
+The high compactness of AGN coronae implies that electrons cool on short timescales $\ll R_{\rm cor}/c$, where $R_{\rm cor}\sim \mathcal{O}(10\,r_{\rm g})$ denotes the corona size and $r_{\rm g}$ is the gravitational radius, assuming cooling is inverse Compton dominated.